The long exact sequence of homotopy $n$-groups: The long ∞ -exact sequence of a fiber sequence

 given by $\alpha(z,(y,q))= \ap_p(q)^{-1} \ct H(y)$ is a family of equivalences. \end{definition}

 \begin{proposition} A short sequence is $\infty$-exact if and only if it is a fiber sequence. \end{proposition}

 \begin{proof} First we note that we have a commuting square

+where the gap map at the top sends $y:F$ to the triple $(*,i(y),H(y))$.
 The two vertical maps in this square are equivalences.
 Thus we see that the gap map is an equivalence if and only if $\total(\alpha)$ is an equivalence, which is the case if and only if each $\alpha_z:\fib_i(z)\to (p(z)=x_0)$ is an equivalence. \end{proof}